 Most of us do not really think too much about wandering thoughts because we have come to the belief that "it is natural to have wandering thoughts."
 Thus whenever we experience wandering thoughts we have developed a habit of letting them come into our minds as if granting free-passes to unwelcomed visitors to our homes.

 The Difference between Thinking and Wandering Thoughts

 The main difference between wandering thoughts and thinking is that in the former it is subconsciouslly created whilst in the latter it is created consciously.
 As a result, there is a difference in our ability to control them.
 Wandering thoughts are less controllable and needs much more convincing to get them out of our minds - much like trying to let go of the wandering thoughts of yelling at someone when we have just experienced Anger.
 Thus it is important to understand why we are subconsciously creating the wandering thoughts so we can address them.

 Importance Of Addressing Wandering Thoughts

 Although there are some people that believe that Wandering Thoughts are good in that it allows the Mind to "Relax." and "Clear" some things up.
 But there is a bit misunderstanding here.

 Firstly, when the Mind is Wandering, the Mind is in a state of agitation/stimulation.
 Thus in this state a lot of energy is being drained.
-We all know how much thoughts can drain our energy i.e. if w simply look back at a times where we have spent long periods of time "worrying/planning" about a future event.
+We all know how much thoughts can drain our energy i.e. if we simply look back at a times where we have spent long periods of time "worrying/planning" about a future event.